 So, even though you are taking medications for thyroid dysfunction, you may still have problems with your thyroid (even though your TSH levels are in normal range).
 For example, you can have problems with how the thyroid hormones are transported.
 Or you can have a problem with how inactive T4 hormone is converted to active T3 hormone.
 You may have issues with the end effect the thyroid is intended to have at the cell level.

-Properly evaluating and managing the patient with thyroid disorders requires both an understanding of how the entire body functions as a system and a series of detailed, in-depth tests that indicate the true thyroid functions.
+Properly evaluating and managing the client with thyroid disorders requires both an understanding of how the entire body functions as a system and a series of detailed, in-depth tests that indicate the true thyroid functions.
 Please learn more about our testing process and treatments by following this link.

 If you would like to have more information or to set up a consultation and see how we can help you reduce the effects of hyperthyroidism or hypothyroidism, give us a call at (586) 731-8840 to schedule an appointment.